Award Winning Motorcycles

 - Clear and billet Timing Belt Covers

-- Paolo Tex Fork Covers
+- Paolo Tex Fork Covers with carbon fiber wrap

 - Satin red wrapped tank and tail with Italian flag pin striping